 - Haute Route Entry – unless requested separately

 - Massages – These are available at the hotel for an additional cost

 - Bike hire by advanced request (additional costs apply)

 The Haute Route cycling events are ‘the highest and toughest cyclosportives in the world’.
-More demanding than any other week of riding you’ve done; averaging more than 700km over 7 days of consecutive riding, with 20,000m of climbing over 20 celebrated cols, the Haute Route will be thoroughly etched into you legs by the time you reach the finish.
+More demanding than any other weekend of riding you’ve done; with more than 280km over 3 days of riding, the Haute Route will be thoroughly etched into you legs by the time you reach the finish.

 A typical day on the Haute Route

 What can I expect my Haute Route experience to look like?
 In order to have an idea for a typical day on the Haute Route we’ve put together the following rough schedule of how a day on the Haute Route unfolds.
 Don’t forget that you La Fuga team are there to help you through every step of the way so all you have to do is pedal.